ruixenui/ruixen.com/README.md

 -  **Dark Mode Support** - All components support light and dark themes
 -  **Accessible** - Built with accessibility in mind
 -  **Responsive** - Mobile-first design approach
+-  **Gradient Collection** - Curated high-quality gradients for your designs

 ---